-What we like: Extremely versatile and great image quality.
+What we like: Extremely versatile and great image quality overall.

-What we don’t: More than double the cost of most E-mount cameras.
+What we don’t: More than the cost of most Sony cameras.

-For those who can afford it, the Sony 16-70mm f/4 is one of our favorite lenses for Sony mirrorless cameras.
-All you have to do is buy a camera body, add this lens, and you’ll have superb image quality from 24-105mm for everything from landscapes to portraits (this makes it a terrific travel option too).
-The long name is a result of Sony’s partnership with Zeiss, which is most obvious in the T* coating that results in great clarity and color.
-The biggest downside of this lens is its cost, which at nearly $1,000 is more than a camera body like the a6300.
-If you want to go cheaper, the Sony 18-105mm below isn’t quite as good optically but has a longer range and is just over half the price.
+For those who can afford it, the Sony 16-70mm f/4 is one of our favorite zoom lenses for Sony APS-C mirrorless cameras.
+It gives you superb sharpness and image quality from an equivalent of 24-105mm, which covers everything from landscapes to portraits (it’s a terrific option for travel too).
+The long name is a result of Sony’s partnership with Zeiss, which is most obvious in the T* coating that results in excellent clarity and color.
+Compared to any of the kit zooms, this lens will blow them out of the water.

 35mm equivalent: 82.5-315mm